Experiencing Mac Mini M1 Bluetooth issues? Try these surefire hacks!

 Before we get into the more comprehensive solutions, let’s finish with those easy-as-pie first.
 So here's another one: if you haven't already, unpair all your Bluetooth devices and turn your Bluetooth off.
 Here's how:

-Go to the Apple menu > System Preferences > Bluetooth.
+Go to the Apple menu > System Settings > Bluetooth.